SammygoodTunes/Tile-Game/tests/README.md

 ## Running a test

-In order to run the test, the development dependencies are required.
+In order to run any of the tests, the development dependencies are required.

 If you installed the modules with the ```--only main``` flag, then you can install the missing ones without it like so: